abcdefghijklmnopqrstuvwxyz#

 In addition to all of *that*, Caroline spearheaded Earthwatch expeditions, established an outreach program for Samburu women interested in livestock production alongside conservation, and became a black belt in R throughout the course of her dissertation work.
 And she didn't even bat an eye during the Great Aardvark Rodeo of '07.

-Current position: Director of Science, Natural State
+Current position: Director of Science, Nature Kenya

 Cate Lonyangaita (research technician, Mpala)